SFPC/sfpc.github.io/nytechzinefair.md

 - School for Poetic Computation (SFPC), New York City
 - Free Entrance

-The first NY Tech Zine Fair (NYTZF), organized by [Mimi Onuoha](http://mimionuoha.com/) and [Taeyoon Choi](http://taeyoonchoi.com/), will take place December 1st at SFPC, and is free and open to the public.
+The first NY Tech Zine Fair (NYTZF) 2018, organized by [Mimi Onuoha](http://mimionuoha.com/) and [Taeyoon Choi](http://taeyoonchoi.com/), will take place December 1st at SFPC, and is free and open to the public.

 The NYTZF is an event for the tech zine publishing community, providing an accessible platform for artists, designers, engineers and DIY publishers to connect with audiences and circulate their work in a supportive community.